gravity-ui/markdown-editor/docs/how-to-connect-gpt-extensions.md

-## How to add GPT extensions to editor
+## How to connect GPT extensions to editor

 First to integrate this extension, you need to use the following versions of the packages: